CrossTheRoadElec/Phoenix5-Linux-Example/README.md

      -  `chmod +x build.sh`
      -  `chmod +x clean.sh`
      -  `chmod +x canableStart.sh`
-14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`(if you see the message `Device or resource busy` it means the can network is already up and requires no further action).
+14. Bring up can 0 `./canableStart.sh` (if you see the message `Device or resource busy` it means the can network is already up and requires no further action).

 # Validating SocketCan functionality
 1. Type `sudo ifconfig can0 up` to bring up can 0.